Prier/mes-server/README.md

 ![ddgh](http://i.imgur.com/XdXQzcP.png "State machine for mobile robot")

 This means that the robot should start in STATE\_FREE, and periodically tell the server its state.
 At some point there will be something for the robot to do, and it will return a command other than COMMAND\_WAIT.
 The robot should start doing that (e.g. move to a new area), and when its state changes (e.g. it arrives at the area and is free again, or it finishes tipping bricks off), it should again update the server with its state.
 If the robot is told to wait, it should periodically tell the server its state again, so the server can give it a new job when something comes up.

+Below are quick references for the ROS messages needed.

 The status message for the mobile robots is as follows: